Homemade Sourdough Pasta

 Useful tools and equipment:

-While you really don’t need much for your homemade sourdough pasta, here are some of my favorite tools (not all are necessary!):
+While you really don’t need much to make pasta at home, here are some of my favorite tools (not all are necessary!):

 • Rolling pin: if you’re making this pasta by hand or for the first time, a heavy rolling pin will help roll out the dough